Tender Jargon Buster

 Pre-qualification Questionnaire – PQQ

 A set of questions designed to help buyers select the most suitable bidders to be invited to tender.
-See our Guide – Fit To Tender Checklist
+See Fit To Tender Checklist.
+Public sector now mainly uses SQs as a two-stage process cannot be used for below threshold procurements (see Public Procurement Regulations).

 Private Finance Initiative – PFI